 WTF?
 If anyone knows anything about network latency please let me know.
 It sounds bogus to me but I guess It Is What It is.

-That is an expression my husband absolutely hates.
+That is an expression Rich absolutely hates.
 “It Is What It Is.”
 He believes it is a lame excuse describing an individual’s defeatist attitude when dealing with something difficult.
 But, in the world we now live in “It Is What It Is” often comes out of my mouth because it covers an awful lot of bases.
 From dealing with Comcast to insurance companies to signing up for Affordable Healthcare to trying to get my tax return downloaded to the FAFSA form for the 7th time, rarely are there actual humans who help you.
 That is a fact.
 That Is What It Is.

 Today I woke to a new day.
 I got to the registry when it opened.
 The line didn’t look promising but I had to get the license plate because I am working again on Thursday.
 It Is What It Is.